metalgaiden/metalgaiden.github.io/index.markdown

 ![Banner](/assets/img/bg-masthead.jpg)
 <h2> About me: </h2>
-Hi, I’m Eli and I’m a game designer with skills in programming, design, music and sound.
-My goal is to make games that are as unique as they are interesting.
-Games are more interesting when they have vision and voice behind them, so I hope to work on games that I’m uniquely situated to make.
+Hi, I’m Eli and I’m a game developer with skills in programming, design, music and sound.
+I have a strong desire to work on projects that challenge me to think creatively and utilize my diverse skill set.

 Below are my game projects.
 Click on them to read a detailed breakdown of the work I did on each one.